thorst/Code-Coverage-Qunit/README.md

 Hopefully this will help someone.

-I intend on doing samples of the following:
+I intend on doing other samples.
-* jasmine / instanbul
-* Qunit / blanket
-* jasmine / blanket

 Packages:
 * Grunt		- Automated builds